This post may contain affiliate links. Please see my disclosure policy for details.

-The cutest part was the little elephant towel animal on the bed to get me excited about the ellies I was going meet the next day!
+The cutest part was the little elephant towel animal on the bed to get me excited about the elephants I was going to meet the next day!

-It also comes with a mosquito net which was DEFINITELY needed, especially in October in the rainy season where bugs like to come out to play.
+It also comes with a mosquito net which was DEFINITELY needed, especially in October in the rainy season when bugs like to come out to play.